Learning how to talk is a gift our parents give us. Learning how to do it a second time is a gift we give ourselves.

 Somewhere in between is culture.
 And then there’s Twitter, a sort of human elephant chain only instead of trunk/tail it’s hand/groin but don’t get me started on that.

 We are all in this together and we are all we got.
-Under the midnight vault of twinkling proof of the miracle and insignificance of our individuality we have only each other to make sense of it and to do so we must open our mouths.
+Under the vault of twinkling reminders to the miracle and insignificance of our individuality we only have each other to make sense of it and to do so we must open our mouths.

 My favorite word in any language is “itadakimasu.”
 It is a word you say in Japan before you eat and it has zero political connotations or implication of god or giving thanks or wishing health on one’s self or anyone else.
 It simply means, ‘I will receive.”